digital-asset/daml/docs/source/concepts/ledger-model/ledger-integrity.rst

 However, the transaction can still be appended to a ledger that creates these contracts and yield a consistent ledger.
-Such transactions are said to be internally consistent, and contracts such as the `PaintOffer A P Bank` and `Iou Bank A` are called input contracts of the transaction.
+Such transactions are said to be internally consistent, and contracts such as the `PaintOffer A P Bank P123` and `Iou Bank A` are called input contracts of the transaction.
 Dually, output contracts of a transactions are the contracts that a transactions creates and does not archive.